Transform a Dark Space to an Airy White Bedroom with Color Pops

 The first step was to tackle the wall color.
 I wanted the room to read white, even though it’s actually a very pale grey.
 We kept the grey carpet in place and added crown molding to the ceiling.

-Then I selected Benjamin Moore China White PM-20 for the walls, as it had worked so well in our butler’s pantry.
+Then I selected Benjamin Moore China White PM-20 for the walls.

 The difference was staggering!